 When was the last time you logged into Google Analytics?

-But I knew that to increase enquiries I had to take Google Analytics seriously.
+But I knew that to increase leads I had to take Google Analytics seriously.

-I’m not going to lie, I still don’t log in every day (that probably wouldn’t be a good thing).
+I’m not going to lie, I still don’t log in every day (logging in that often isn’t necessarily a good thing).

 But at least once a week?